Table of Contents

 Support for subscriptions

-If your WooCommerce store sells subscription products, you need to go for a payment gateway that supports subscriptions.
+If your WooCommerce store sells subscription products, which you can enable by you need to go for a payment gateway that supports subscriptions.

 The availability of different payment options holds great importance if you have a large number of customers or clients.
 There is a higher chance for cart abandonment if you fail to provide your customers with adequate payment options.